Semiparametric Estimation of a CES Demand System with Observed and Unobserved Product Characteristics: The Exponential Quality Kernel

 We normalize $\mathbf{x}_{0,t}=\mathbf{0}$, $\xi_{0,t}=0$, and let $\chi\left(\mathbf{x}_{j,t},\xi_{j,t}\right)=\exp\left(\mathbf{x}_{j,t}'\bm{\beta}+\xi_{j,t}\right)$. (\ref{eq:logit}) then becomes:

-(\ref{eq:logitestimation}) is the estimation equation of the homogeneous logit model of demand, except that in (\ref{eq:logitestimation}), $\ln\left(p_{j,t}\right)$ is used in place of $p_{j,t}$, which is a convention in the literature.
-The log of price should be used in (\ref{eq:logitestimation}) because it is inherited from the consumer's budget constraint.
-In contrast, we observe that $\ln\left(p_{j,t}\right)$ can also be used in place of $p_{j,t}$ in the utility specification of the logit demand system; by substituting $\ln\left(p_{j,t}\right)$ with $p_{j,t}$ in the linear utility specification in the logit demand model, the proposed CES demand system lines up exactly with the homogeneous logit demand system.
+(\ref{eq:logitestimation}) coincides with the estimation equation of the homogeneous logit model of demand, except that in (\ref{eq:logitestimation}), $\ln\left(p_{j,t}\right)$ is used in place of $p_{j,t}$, which is a convention in the literature.\footnote{See Appendix \ref{sec:Derivation-of-the} for the derivation of homogeneous and random coefficient logit models.} The log of price should be used in (\ref{eq:logitestimation}) because it is inherited from the consumer's budget constraint.
+In contrast, we observe that $\ln\left(p_{j,t}\right)$ can also be used in place of $p_{j,t}$ in the utility specification of the logit demand system; by substituting $\ln\left(p_{j,t}\right)$ with $p_{j,t}$ in the linear utility specification in the logit demand model, the estimation equation of the proposed CES demand system lines up exactly with that of the homogeneous logit demand system.
 We take this substitution with the log of prices as a simple scale adjustment in the linear utility specification of the logit demand model.
-The random coefficient logit model of demand developed by \citet{Berry1995} can be nested similarly.
+The predicted market share equation of the random coefficient logit model of demand developed by \citet{Berry1995} can be derived similarly.
 Let $i$ denote an individual, and suppress the market subscript $t$ temporarily.
 For the sake of notational simplicity, let $\phi_{j}:=\ln p_{j}$.
 We specify the quasi-linear utility of the random coefficient logit model of demand as:

 In contrast, the individual quantity share expressions of the CES demand system (\ref{eq:demandsystem}) become: